-A: Yes, it is suitable for both glass top ranges and induction cooktop
+A: Yes, it is suitable for both glass top ranges and induction cooktops.

 Q: Is the Dutch oven Made in the USA?

-A: No. The Dutch oven made in China but it comes with lifetime warranty
+A: No. The Dutch oven made in China but it comes with a lifetime warranty!

 Q: Is the cast iron Dutch oven seasoned?